Architecture

 Policy Input Structure

-All policies receive a standardized input:
+All policies receive a standardized input document:

 {